-INCORPORATION PACKAGE (California S and C-corporations with no securities compliance issues*): $1000 total
+INCORPORATION PACKAGE (California S and C-corporations): $1000 total

 - A 30-minute consultation to assess the legal needs of your business.